New publications

 - BMI measurements in earlier childhood or later adulthood did not affect the results.

-The study has limitations because it is an analysis of medical data (an observational study) and cannot prove a cause-and-effect relationship between weight and the risk of early stroke.
+The study has limitations because it is an analysis of medical data (an observational study) and cannot prove a causal relationship between weight and the risk of early stroke.
 All participants were born in Finland, so the results may not apply to people in other countries.